pattydeng8760/Flow_Modal_Analysis/README.md

 \in \mathbb{R}^{n \times m}.
 $$

-In many flows, it is useful to separate the data into mean and fluctuations,
+In many flows, it is useful to separate the data into mean and fluctuations by means of Reynolds decomposition,

 $$
 \bar{\mathbf{x}} = \frac{1}{m} \sum_{k=1}^m \mathbf{x}_k,
 \qquad
 \mathbf{x}'_k = \mathbf{x}_k - \bar{\mathbf{x}},
 $$

 and define the fluctuation matrix

 $$
 \mathbf{X}' =
 \begin{bmatrix}